 YOU MIGHT ALSO LIKE: How I can afford to stay at world-class hotels without blowing my budget

-While the share market has taken an absolute hammering over the past two weeks, it’s still a growth opportunity that’s worth looking into for when you’re in a position to invest.
+While the share market has shown massive volatility over the past year, it’s still a growth opportunity that’s worth looking into for when you’re in a position to invest.

 Please remember that you should never invest money that you need, because returns are definitely not guaranteed.